 This type of content will help you to build up your inbound links and also help to raise your website’s rank for main keywords and phrases, which are crucial for SEO and growing your site’s organic traffic.

-High quality content is meant to go a step deeper than articles and blogging and really drill down into some topics for your visitors.
+High-quality content is meant to go a step deeper than articles and blogging and really drill down into some topics for your visitors.
 The goal of this content is to convert a lead to a customer.

 An example of this is that your blog may have brought in a visitor to your site and helped them to understand what your business is about.
-Now you can introduce them to a case study that shows them direct benefits of your services and provides them with a clear success story that they can relate to.
+Now you can introduce them to a case study that shows them the direct benefits of your services and provides them with a clear success story that they can relate to.
 Sharing a real-life success story will help them feel more comfortable with becoming a customer themselves.

 8. Invest wisely

 It’s important to understand what your budget will be and how much you will be able to spend.
 If you want to help get the word out about your website in person, it might require making an investment in marketing collateral, promotional materials, or your business may benefit more from online advertising in order to gain significant traction to your site.
 Plan your spends accordingly and stretch your budget as much as possible.

 Some of the lower-cost options for physical marketing collateral would include business cards, flyers, napkins, buttons, window stickers, and more.
 Resources like Vistaprint and FedEx Office can be great places to find professional yet affordable materials.

 For online advertising, Google Adwords is the standard on the web.
 With an account, you can pay Google to have your site’s advertisement show up whenever someone searches for keywords that you are interested in.
 You can choose the specific keywords and phrases you want, how much you are willing to spend, the location of the searcher, the time of day searched, and more to ensure you optimize to reach your ideal customers.